Does Your Dog Care Where You Live?

 Of course, that doesn’t mean it’s not something.
 Certain living arrangements can be tough for domestic dogs to handle.
-(Many modern situations are tough for us people to handle, too.)
+(Many modern situations are tough for people to handle, too.)
 This shows in the data.
 Homeowners are more likelyopens in new tab to have dogs than renters, and so are Americans in rural areas compared toopens in new tab suburban and urban dwellers.

 How much do you spend on your pet per year?